How many productive hours a day do you have in you?

 4. Stop Reacting To Everything and Everyone

-The biggest obstacles to maximizing your peak three to five hours each day can be summarized in two words: everything and everyone.
+The biggest obstacles to maximizing your peak three to five hours daily can be summarized in two words: everything and everyone.

 If you don’t protect your Green Zone, you’ll accomplish everyone else’s priorities and never accomplish yours.